O with macron (Cyrillic)

 O with macron (О̄ о̄; italics: О̄ о̄) is a letter of the Cyrillic script.
-In all its forms it looks exactly like the Latin letter O with macron (Ō ō Ō ō).
+In all its forms it is homoglyphic with the Latin letter O with macron (Ō ō Ō ō).

 O with macron are used in the Evenki, Mansi, Nanai, Negidal, Orok, Ulch, Kildin Sami, Selkup, and Chechen languages.

 O with macron also appears in the Rusyn language in Ukraine, representing a close allophone of /o/.
-However, this letter primarily features in materials for beginning readers; the same sound is otherwise represented with the Cyrillic letter O.
+However, this letter primarily features in materials for beginning readers; the same sound is otherwise represented with the Cyrillic letter О.